 Our team had tracked the effect that our digital environments had at the Olympics — hallways of soft light and moving images that flowed as the user moved down the hallway.
 A magical ‘cube’ that changed images as users interacted with the surfaces.
 We knew the calming affect these environments had had.

 Our hypothesis became: Could the same digital technologies used in these entertainment environments also work to calm and de-escalate anxious behaviours in the critical first 24 hours of exposure to a vulnerable cohort of frail elderly patients?
 MindfulGarden’s first proof-of-concept in 2016 at Peace Arch Hospital showed resoundingly that it could.
 Patient after patient calmed down quickly, could be administered care without use of drugs or restraints, and was released in a minimum 50% time than would normally have been expected.
 Two clinical studies in a long-term care were completed 2019/20 (awaiting publication) and showed statistically positive results.
-A series of iterative randomized clinical trials of MindfulGarden at a large regional hospital within Fraser Health Authority began Fall 2020, with the first study completed Spring 2022 confirming MindfulGarden as a new tool of first reach in the management of delirium with a critical care patient population using a digital therapeutic approach.
+A series of iterative randomized clinical trials of MindfulGarden at a large regional hospital within Fraser Health Authority began Fall 2020, with the first study completed Spring 2022 confirming MindfulGarden as a new tool of first reach in the management of delirium with a critical care patient population.